Epistimio/orion/docs/src/install/gettingstarted.rst

 farm with thousands of processors, without the need to configure a master and workers.
 Oríon supports the latest established hyperparameter algorithms out of the box, making it easy to switch between them or create benchmarks.
 It also supports a vast range of search spaces.
-Oríon uses a configuration agnostic approaches where you can use any configuration file you're comfortable with.
+Oríon uses a configuration agnostic approach where you can use any configuration file format you're comfortable with.
 The results are always stored in a database that can be either in-memory, local or remote.
 These results can be queried directly from the database itself or using convenient methods from Oríon's API.
-Additionally, the experiments are versioned -- think of a git for scientific experimentation -- enabling you to keep track of all your trials with their parameters.
-It guarantees you can reproduce or trace back the steps in your work.
+Additionally, the experiments are versioned -- think of it as a git for scientific experimentation -- enabling you to keep track of all your trials with their parameters.
+This guarantees that you can reproduce or trace back the steps in your work for free.
 Finally, a plugin system enables you to integrate and distribute your algorithms easily to other members of the community.

-However Oríon is not:
-- A machine learning pipeline
-- A machine learning framework
-- An AutoML product
+Conversely, Oríon does not aim to be a machine learning framework or pipeline, or an automatic machine learning product.
+Oríon focuses essentially on black box optimization.
+However, we do encourage developers to integrate Oríon into that kind of systems as a component and we will do our best to help you if you're interested.

-We assume a basic understanding of machine learning concepts and that you already have installed Oríon on your machine.
+Before continuing the overview, we assume that you have a basic understanding of machine learning concepts and that you already have installed Oríon on your machine.
 If it's not the case please refer to our :doc:`installation instructions </install/core>`.

 Integration
 ===========